Ostředek: Geography

 Ostředek is located about 11 km northeast of Benešov and 31 km southeast of Prague.
 It lies in the Benešov Uplands.
 The highest point is at 520 m above sea level.
-The Ostředecký Brook springs here, flows across the municipality and supplies a system of ponds.
+The brook Ostředecký potok originates here, flows across the municipality and supplies there a system of fishponds.

 History

 The first written mention of Ostředek is from 1356.

+Demographics

 Transport

-The D1 motorway from Prague to Brno leads across the municipality.
+The D1 motorway from Prague to Brno runs through the municipality.

 Sights

-The landmark of Ostředek is the Ostředek Castle.
+The main landmark of Ostředek is the Ostředek Castle.
 It is a Baroque building with Neoclassical modifications.
 The castle complex includes the valuable Chapel of Saint John of Nepomuk, which was added to the castle in 1739.